vladIev/the_modern_cpp_challange/src/math_problems/README.md

 ### 8. Armstrong numbers
 Write a program that prints all Armstrong numbers with three digits.

-### 9. Prime factors of a number
-Write a program that prints the prime factors of a number entered by the user.

 ### 10. Gray code
 Write a program that displays the normal binary representations, Gray code representations, and decoded Gray code values for all 5-bit numbers.

-### 11. Converting numerical values to Roman
-Write a program that, given a number entered by the user, prints its Roman numeral equivalent.

-### 12. Largest Collatz sequence
-Write a program that determines and prints which number up to 1 million produces the longest Collatz sequence and what its length is.

-### 13. Computing the value of Pi
-Write a program that computes the value of Pi with a precision of two decimal digits.

-### 14. Validating ISBNs
-Write a program that validates that 10-digit values entered by the user, as a string, represent valid ISBN-10 numbers.